 Coronary artery disease (CAD) is the most common type of heart disease, affecting millions of Americans each year.
 CAD is also the leading cause of death in the United States.
 Fortunately, we can take many measures to slow it down or even prevent it.

 Normally, the inner surface of the coronary arteries is smooth, allowing the blood to flow freely to reach the heart muscle.
-Over time, this surface may change and the arteries become partially or completely blocked by sticky, fatty deposits.
+However, over time, this surface may change.
+Sticky, fatty deposits called plaque may partially or completely block the arteries.
 As these deposits build up, the arteries narrow, limiting the blood supply to the heart muscle.
 This is what is known as coronary artery disease.